datatrail-jhu/02_googlecloud/manuscript/00_cloud.md

 ### What is the Cloud quiz

+{choose-answers:4}
 ?
+When using cloud-based storage and computing, what is your local computer (i.e. your Chromebook) used for?

+C) Connecting to the Internet to access the cloud
+C) Providing an interface to the cloud via the Internet
+C) Running the software that interfaces with the Internet
+o) Writing the software you'll need to download the cloud
+o) Saving all your files and software
+o) Downloading new versions of software after each update
+o) It acts as a modem to access the cloud.
+o) It acts as a circuit to access the cloud.

+{choose-answers:4}
+?
 Which one of the following is NOT an advantage of using cloud-based storage or computing?

-a) Remote computers are more powerful
-B) You need access to Internet to access your files
+C) You need access to Internet to access your files
+C) Using the cloud requires Internet access
+C) Cloud computing raises new privacy and security concerns
+o) Remote computers are more powerful than local storage
-c) You won't lose your files if you lose your computer
+o) You won't lose your files if you lose your computer
-d) You can access your files everywhere
+o) You can access your files everywhere
+o) You don't have to download and install a new version of software each time updates are made and a new version is released.

 {/quiz}